imbellish/candidate-project-sre/app/README.md

 The following characteristics are configurable in the application through environment variables.
 Create a `.env` file to control the configuration.

+**IMPORTANT**: You MUST provide a `.env` file even if you do not override any of the default configuration values.

 |Variable|Required|Default|Description|
 |---|:-:|---|---|
 |MESSAGE|F|"Hello world!"|Friendly message|